-What we needed was a scripting language with safe data pointer arithmetic, integrated lexer generator, extensive facilities for UI programming (properties, events, etc.), and easy integration with the host C/C++ application.
+What we needed was a scripting language with safe data pointer arithmetic, extensive facilities for UI programming (properties, events, etc.), and easy integration with the host C/C++ application.

 We couldn't find such a language!
 So we created it.
 Meet Jancy.